 Here is a brief example:

 library(cloe) # 0.
 Load in the data reads <- as.matrix(read.table("reads.txt", header=TRUE, row.names=1)) depths <- as.matrix(read.table("depths.txt", header=TRUE, row.names=1)) # 1.
 Create an input object ci <- cloe_input$new(reads, depths) # plot(ci) # 1.5.
 Cluster the mutations # ci <- crp(ci) # plot(ci) # 2.
-Run the sampler cm4 <- sampler(input=ci, method="cnn", K=4L, iterations=20000L) # 3.
-Get the best sets of parameters cs4 <- summarise(mcmc_object=cm4, burn=0.5, thin=4L, solutions=4L) # 4.
+Run the sampler cm4 <- sampler(input=ci, iterations=10000, K=4, chains=1) # plot(cm4) # 3.
+Get the best sets of parameters cs4 <- summarise(cm=cm4, burn=0.5, thin=20) # plot(cs4) # 4.
 Select the model # # css <- list(cs3, cs4, cs5) # top_cs <- select_model(l=css, solutions=6L, plot=TRUE)

 In step 2, the sampler runs our MCMCMC algorithm using the number of clones

 summarise function of step 3 discards iterations at the beginning of the

 burn option (it takes a proportion of the iterations, e.g.

 every i^th iteration with

 select_model returns a list of

 Cloe's validation dataset (mixtures of single-cell diluted cell lines) is available within Cloe's package.

 library(cloe) # data reads <- cloe_val_reads depths <- cloe_val_depths # correct clonal structure correct_genotypes <- cloe_val_Z correct_fractions <- cloe_val_F